 Branding campaigns to make Venmo into a cult

-The success of a brand name at the point of having it join the everyday language isn’t – I argue – something that you can predict neither plan.
+The success of a brand name at the point of having it join the everyday language isn’t – I argue – something that you can predict or plan.

 Venmo “Blank Me” campaign